as3boyan/HaxeBuilder/README.md

 2. You should have FlashDevelop.
 3. Open HaxeBuilder.hxproj with FlashDevelop and build project

+It would be much easier if you create installer using NSIS.
+You will need to build __script.nsi__.
+If you want to do it manual, here is instruction
+1. Add environment variable named "HAXE_BUILDER" and set it to HaxeBuilder subfolder "bin".
+ * So it should look something like this: C:\Program Files\HaxeBuilder\bin
+2. (optional) This is not really reqired, but it simplifies usage.
+Add it to your PATH environment var, like this:
+ * Just add %HAXE_BUILDER% to your PATH.
+ * You can add it temporarily using command line set PATH=%PATH%;%HAXE_BUILDER%

+### Usage instructions
+1. Locate to folder where .hxproj located
+2. Run HaxeBuilder in that folder

+If you using FlashDevelop template, then it does that automatically for you.
+Run Stopper to stop HaxeBuilder or just close console window.

 ### Known Issues
 1. Looks like there is a problem with reloading flash files that use Stage3D.
   * In this case you can use HaxeBuilder as just tool that rebuilds every time you make changes.